 Service members returning from war historically have been haunted by traumatic memories related to combat.
 Problems can arise when these troublesome memories are suppressed instead of being confronted.
+Meanwhile, for those who are only dealing with common stress, they can battle it by resorting to hobbies such as playing W88 link.

 The military trains its service members well for combat, but teaching each individual how to deal emotionally with the trauma that comes with it is a challenge that has yet to be resolved.
 Unfortunately, many of those brave men and women have trouble admitting or recognizing an emotional problem.
 They tend to believe that avoiding troublesome memories is the best solution and do not come forward for help.